syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Image-Extraction.md

 ---
 # Working with image extraction

-Essential PDF provides the support to extract images from a particular page or an entire PDF document.You can extract the images from a page using the ExtractImages method in the PdfPageBase class.
+Essential PDF provides the support to extract images from a particular page or an entire PDF document.You can extract the images from a page using the [ExtractImages](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageBase~ExtractImages().html) method in the [PdfPageBase](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageBase.html) class.

 Please refer the below code snippet to extract the images from a PDF page.